About the Program

 For more than five decades, Lowell Community Health Center has partnered with the people of Greater Lowell and grassroots organizations to strengthen community health, adjusting and adapting as needs change.
 We’re building on that experience to train broad-spectrum family physicians who are ready to meet the needs of their patients and communities throughout their careers.

-With strong inpatient training at our local hospital, Tufts Lowell General, outpatient specialty rotations throughout Greater Lowell, a home base at Lowell Community Health Center for continuity and procedural clinics, and many other outpatient experiences – our residents will be deeply connected to our community from the start.
+With strong inpatient training at our local hospital, Tufts Medicine Lowell General Hospital, outpatient specialty rotations throughout Greater Lowell, a home base at Lowell Community Health Center for continuity and procedural clinics, and many other outpatient experiences – our residents will be deeply connected to our community from the start.

 Lowell’s nickname is “Mill City,” named for the textile mills that defined the city in the 19th century.
 Since then, people from around the world have come here seeking opportunities and a better life for themselves and their families.
 That tradition continues today, with a patient population whose experiences reflect a wide range of journeys.
 They shape a city that’s full of energy—where you’ll find food from every corner of the globe, active community organizations, and vibrant festivals throughout the year.
 With UMass Lowell creating energy and new ideas, and Boston less than 40 minutes away, Lowell is a wonderful place to live with something for everyone.